6 Planning and Goal Setting Activities That Make You 88% More Likely to Succeed

 According to a study done by Dr. Gail Matthews, a psychology professor at the Dominican University of California, the simple act of writing down your goals makes you 42% more likely to achieve them.

 Don’t just write it down once.
-Write it down several times, and put notes in places where you will see them throughout the day (bathroom mirror, anyone?).
+Write it down several times, and put notes in places where you will see them throughout the day.
+There are even beautiful planners specifically designed for planning your goals.

 Completely soak your mind with reminders of what you want to achieve.